skukuck/sundials/doc/superbuild/source/developers/python/index.rst

-   python -m venv .venv  # create python virtual environment . .venv/bin/activate  # activate the python virtual environment pip install scikit-build-core[pyproject] hatchling # this is a prerequisite for the next step MAKEFLAGS="-j$(nproc)" pip install --no-build-isolation -Ceditable.rebuild=true -ve .[dev] # install pysundials into the virtual environment
+   python -m venv .venv  # create python virtual environment . .venv/bin/activate  # activate the python virtual environment pip install scikit-build-core[pyproject] hatchling # this is a prerequisite for the next step MAKEFLAGS="-j$(nproc)" pip install --no-build-isolation -Ceditable.rebuild=true -ve .[dev] # install sundials4py into the virtual environment

 The last ``pip install`` command will allow automatic incremental builds.
 It will invoke the SUNDIALS `CMake` build system with the
 ``-DSUNDIALS_ENABLE_PYTHON=ON`` option through `scikit-build-core <https://scikit-build-core.readthedocs.io/en/latest/index.html>`__.
-After the initial build, if you make any changes within SUNDIALS a rebuild will be triggered when you import the ``pysundials`` module wihtin a Python script.
+After the initial build, if you make any changes within SUNDIALS a rebuild will be triggered when you import the ``sundials4py`` module wihtin a Python script.

 Different CMake options can be controlled by passing them through the ``--config-settings`` (or ``-C`` for short) option of ``pip install``.